K4lantz/K4lantz-/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-My name is Anastasios-Tom I'm aspiring to become a DevOps Engineer.
+My name is Anastasios-Tom, and I'm aspiring to become a DevOps Engineer.
 I am enthusiastic about cloud technologies, architectures, security, and server configurations.

 Skills and Technologies frequently used: